 As far as the pub opening times in London are concerned, you don’t need to worry.
 Up until 2005, pub landlords rang a bell at 10:45 p.m. to indicate “last orders”, but the licensing laws have since been liberalized, allowing pub-goers to enjoy convivial evenings late into the night.
 In recent years, significant changes have also been made on the food side.
 A lot of pubs have upgraded their food offerings and serve excellent English meals.

-The 10 best pubs in London
+10 Amazing Pubs in London

 Here are our tips on the best, most traditional pubs in London, where you can treat yourself to a pint or two: